Your Organization Must Excel at Ambiguity

 It feels uncertain and organizations abhor uncertainty.
-But certainty leads to extinction, it is those companies that can deal with ambiguity, that can constantly advance into new products and new industries.
+But certainty leads to extinction.
+Only those companies that can deal with ambiguity, that can constantly advance into new products and new industries can survive and excel.

 The new challenge is to build an organization that can work with ambiguity.
 They have to create the structures and processes to integrate new concepts into their operating models.

-This means focusing on what is possible, looking forward and outward for clues and implies:
+This means focusing on what is possible, looking forward and outward for clues, therefore: